Department of Physics

 Grade Mode: Standard Letter

-This course includes a review of Special Relativity, an introduction to the mathematics of tensor calculus and differential geometry, and such topics from General Relativity as the Schwarzschild solution and black holes, tests of General Relativity, cosmological models, and applications of relativity in the Global Positioning System (GPS).
-Prerequisite: PHYS 3312 with grade of "C" or better.
+This course includes a review of special relativity, an introduction to the mathematics of tensor calculus and differential geometry, and covers such topics from general relativity as the Schwarzschild solution, black holes, tests of general relativity, cosmological models, gravitational waves, and the Einstein equation.
+Prerequisite: PHYS 3312 and PHYS 3320 with a grade of "C" or better.
+Corequisite: PHYS 3311 with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.